sethliu456/trivia_time/README.md

-# trivia_time
+# About this App
-Trivia game built using React, and deployed on Github Actions
+Fun and interactive trivia game built using React (typescript), and deployed on Github Actions

-# dev
-npm run dev